What Happens To My Retirement Money In Divorce?

 Substantial and Continuing Change

 According to §14-10-122 of the Colorado Revised Statutes (C.R.S.), maintenance is modifiable only if there has been a substantial and continuing change.
-However, you should be aware that if you and your spouse or former spouse entered into an agreement regarding the payment of maintenance, whether or maintenance is modifiable will be determined solely on the provisions of that agreement, regardless of whether or not there has been a substantial and continuing change.
+However, you should be aware that if you and your spouse, or former spouse, entered into an agreement regarding the payment of maintenance, whether or maintenance is modifiable will be determined solely on the provisions of that agreement, regardless of whether or not there has been a substantial and continuing change.

 So, for example, if your agreement specifically states that “maintenance is contractual and non-modifiable” the Court will not have jurisdiction to modify maintenance even if something has changed in your life.
 Even if you are not bound by an agreement, the courts may not consider the change in your life to be a “continuing” change and may decline to modify maintenance.
-From the court’s perspective, some life obstacles are bumps in the road that are only temporary, such as lack of employment, as your finances will (hopefully) revert back to levels similar to when you negotiated you maintenance agreement.
+From the court’s perspective, some life obstacles are bumps in the road that are only temporary, such as lack of employment, as your finances will (hopefully) revert back to levels similar to when you negotiated your maintenance agreement.

 For the court to approve a maintenance modification, you must be able to prove that the change to your financial situation is not only significant but ongoing.
 While temporary unemployment is not considered ongoing, income loss from a disability often is.
+If done properly, an out-of-court settlement involving alimony can ensure that the terms of the agreement remain the same, preventing modifications even if circumstances change or either party remarries.

 Taking the First Steps

-The first step is to determine whether your maintenance can be modified.
+The first step is to determine whether your Colorado alimony or maintenance can be modified.
 In some divorces, the maintenance obligation cannot be modified.
-If the maintenance obligation can be changed, you need to determine whether there has been a substantial change that would support a change.
+If the maintenance obligation can be changed, you need to determine whether there has been a substantial change that would support a modification.

-So what should you do if your finances have changed substantially and you can no longer meet your maintenance responsibilities?
+So, what should you do if your finances have changed substantially and you can no longer meet your maintenance responsibilities?

 • Collect the right information.
 When you apply for modification, you will need to complete a current Sworn Financial Statement, just as you did during the divorce process.
 Some information that will be helpful to you while completing this statement include: